8 Couples Share Their College Love Stories

 Earning their degrees online is a bonus for the couple because they can work on their assignments together anywhere.
-Since Pete started his BA in Information Technologies and Mayra, her BS in Business Administration, they’ve taken SNHU on vacation to Florida and Aruba, but, more often than not, they work side-by-side in the comfort of their home.
+Since Pete started his online IT degree and Mayra, her online business degree, they’ve taken SNHU on vacation to Florida and Aruba, but, more often than not, they work side-by-side in the comfort of their home.

 “It's pretty cool to know that we can still go on vacation while still staying connected to complete our assignments,” Pete said.
 “I get to stay in on those cold New York winters on the couch, hammering away at our keyboards, sneaking a glance over at her and smiling.”